INSPIRE: Intensity and spatial information-based deformable image registration: Intensity and Spatial Information-Based Deformable Image Registration

 \subsection{Preprocessing and Implementation}

 INSPIRE uses Gaussian resolution pyramids and a coarse-to-fine pyramid B-spline schedule with increasing number of control points.
-At each level, a downsampling factor, a parameter $\sigma$ controlling the width of the Gaussian filter used to smoothen the image, and the number of control-points (along each dimension) are selected.
-Furthermore, at each level, (optional) pre-processing steps of (robust) normalization

-where $\pct_q{\mu_{\fset}}$ denotes the $q$-percentile of ${\mu_{\fset}}$, and histogram equalization, are used to remove differences in value range (and outliers), and homogenize the global contrast of the images to be registered.
+At each level, a downsampling factor, a parameter $\sigma$ controlling the width of the Gaussian filter used to smoothen the image, and the number of control-points (along each dimension) are to be selected.
+Furthermore, at each level, (optional) pre-processing steps of (robust) normalization (to $\left[0, 1\right]$) using the $q$-percentile of image intensities ${\mu_{\fset}}$ (similar as in~\cite{ofverstedt2019fast}), and histogram equalization, are used to remove differences in value range (and outliers), and homogenize the global contrast of the images to be registered.

-INSPIRE is implemented in the C++ language, as an extension of the Insight Toolkit (ITK) \cite{mccormick2014itk,avants2014insight}.
-ITK provides a rich set of low-level image processing tools and serves as a basis for other well-known image registration packages such as \elastixname \cite{klein2009elastix} and ANTs \cite{avants2008symmetric}.
-By associating random number generators to batches of points, and not to worker-threads, combined with use of fixed-point accumulators for distances and derivatives, deterministic output, independent on the number of threads and execution scheduling, is ensured.
+INSPIRE is implemented in the C++ language, as an extension of the Insight Toolkit (ITK) \cite{mccormick2014itk}.